FelixOnline/v2/content/articles/2018-02-01-petition-launched-to-save-st-mary-s-swimming-pool.md

 The St. Mary’s Hospital Association (SMHA), the alumnus organisation for the St. Mary’s medical school graduates, also cited concerns over communication.
 They said they “deplore the lack of consultation that appears to have occurred prior to the closure of the pool being announced.”

-In a statement to _Felix_, representatives of the SMHA said: “In financially constrained times, we fully recognise the need for tough decisions to be made regarding facilities for students and staff.
+In a statement to _Felix_, Gareth Tudor-Williams, Jonathan Hoare, and Kevin Brown, representatives of the SMHA, said: “In financially constrained times, we fully recognise the need for tough decisions to be made regarding facilities for students and staff.
 It may be the case that the pool has been underused in recent years, but this may be because of poor marketing and underinvestment.
 Talking to colleagues in the hospital, very few are even aware of the existence of a pool in the medical school.”

 “We strongly back the need for open, thoughtful consultation and publication of the facts relating to usage of the pool and efforts at income-generation that have been tried before a final decision is made.”

 A College spokesperson said “the costs of required maintenance mean it is not sustainable to continue running this facility”, and that the pool’s closure “is part of the College’s wider cost savings which are designed to allow for reinvestment of funds into the academic mission.”